Can You add a roof deck to a townhouse in NYC?

 DOB Approvals

-In New York City your architect will file a structural engineering analysis, plans, and paperwork with the NYC Department of Buildings to obtain approvals and permits for building the rooftop deck.
-In some cases you may need to obtain a new Certificate of Occupancy.
-If you are applying for a new C of O this will be a more involved process.
+In New York City, your architect will file a structural engineering analysis, plans, and paperwork with the NYC Department of Buildings to obtain approvals and permits for building the rooftop deck.
+In some cases, you may need to get a new Certificate of Occupancy.
+If you apply for a new C of O, this process will be more involved.

 Landmarks Approval

-If the townhouse is Landmarked or within a Landmark District you will also need approval from the Landmarks Preservation Commission.
-If you are adding guardrails or raising parapets your team will build a mock up to be reviewed by LPC.
-They will want to see what it looks like from the street and how visible it is.
+If the townhouse is Landmarked or within a Landmark District, you will also need approval from the Landmarks Preservation Commission.
+If you are adding guardrails or raising parapets, your team will build a mock-up to be reviewed by LPC.
+They will want to see what it looks like from the street and if it is visible.

 Guardrail Mock Up for Roof Deck